 Dog-Friendly Wineries in Paso Robles

-Pet parents listen-up!
+Pet parents listen up!
 If your two greatest loves are wine and your doggo then plan your next getaway to Paso Robles Wine Country.
-With wide-open spaces, off-leash dog parks, special doggy activities, and more than 70 wine tasting rooms who welcome pets, you and your pup will make some great memories together.
+With wide-open spaces, pet-friendly hotels, off-leash dog parks, and more than 70 wine tasting rooms that welcome pets, you and your pup will make some great memories together.
+We’ve included dog-friendly transportation, tours, and restaurants to help you take the worry out of planning your next trip to Paso with your furry companion.

 A Few of Our Favorite Dog-Friendly Wineries in Paso Robles

 Get out and taste!
-Cruise through wine country, hit Tin City, and explore downtown with your pooch.
-Be sure to capture these moments to share on Instagram – tag us @pasowine & #pasowine!
-Who knows, we may share your moment….
+Cruise through the rolling hills of wine country, hit the urban collective winemaking area of Tin City, or explore the vibrant diversity of downtown with your pooch.
+Be sure to capture these moments to share on Instagram – tag #PasoWine and #PasoWineDogs!
+Who knows, we may reshare your moment….

 While there are a large variety of dog-friendly wineries and tasting rooms in the Paso Robles area, here are a few featured locations that you can explore with your pet.